lichess-org/leroyjenkins/README.md

 ```

 > [!WARNING]
-> *leroyjenkins* itself does nothing wrt. to your iptables rules.
+> *leroyjenkins* itself does nothing to your iptables rules.
 Use iptables (or your firewall of choice) to ban traffic when the IP matches any in the ipset.

 > [!NOTE]
 > Must be run with enough privileges to actually add to ipsets. :joy: